 Step 4: Make the Chores Stick

 Now, it’s time to use the Velcro adhesive dots.
 The diameter will likely be a bit larger than the width of your craft sticks, so you may need to trim them up a bit.
 Below, you can see the dots on the left before I trimmed them, and the finished sticks on the right.

-Now’s the time to add a bit of color to the chore sticks with washi tape in a complementary color or design, although I don’t recommend the sparkly tape I used on my daughter’s sticks – it doesn’t like to stick to itself and looks a bit messy.
+Now’s the time to add a bit of color to the chore sticks with washi tape in a complementary color or design.
+However, I don’t recommend sparkly tape because it doesn’t stick to itself and looks a bit messy.

 Step 5: Choose a Spot

-When your DIY chore chart for kids is complete, it’s time to put in in a spot where they’ll see it an use it.
-My kids agreed to hang theirs on their bedroom doors so they could move the chore sticks to “done” before going to bed.
+When your DIY chore chart for kids is complete, it’s time to put in in a spot where they’ll see it and use it.
+My kids put theirs on their bedroom doors so they could move the chore sticks to “done” before going to bed.
 I used removable poster adhesives to secure the charts to the doors.

 So, are my kids super responsible now?

-Here’s what happened after we mounted our kids’ chore charts on their bedroom doors:
+Here’s what happened after we mounted the DIY chore charts on their bedroom doors: